OfflineIMAP/offlineimap/docs/doc-src/FAQ.rst

   to treat "special" folders as case insensitive (e.g. the initial INBOX. part, or folders such as "Sent" or "Trash").
-If you happen to have a folder "sent" on one side of things and a folder called "Sent" on the other side, offlineimap will try to create those folders on both sides.
+If you happen to have a folder "sent" on one side of things and a folder called "Sent" on the other side, OfflineIMAP will try to create those folders on both sides.
 If you server happens to treat those folders as case-insensitive you can then see this warning.